FrancisVega/Sketch-Smart-Style-Switcher/README.md

 2 - Execute the plugin.

 3 - Sketch will apply an existing text style if find one that matches the new alignment.

+## To do
+- Auto-Switch
+- Support for
+ - Vertical alignment
+ - Layer opacity
+ - Blending mode
+ - All layer style: Fills, borders, shadows, inner shadows and blur.